 Insert the large side of a top tube (18) into a T-joint (1).
 Then insert another top tube (18) into a socket (2).
-Now slide the top tube (18) with T-joint (1) onto the small end of the top tube with socket (2) making one frame section.

-Make sure the holes in the tubes face the ground!
+(The holes in the tubes should face the ground.)
+Now insert the top tube (18) with T-joint (1) into the top tube with socket (2).
+This makes one top tube section.
+Now repeat this step until you have 6 top tube sections.
+Make sure the T-joints and sockets are alternating and the holes face the ground.